-- Availability of appropriate framework contracts

-- Complexity of the requirement

-- Timeframes

-- Whole life cost of the product / service

-4.2 All goods and services contracts must be signed by the appropriate authorised staff member in-line with the Scheme of Delegation.
-Once the contract has been authorised a purchase order must be raised on the PECOS system at the outset to cover all related invoices.

-4.3 Regardless of the value, all purchases must be made via the PECOS system to enable an authorised purchase order to be raised and sent to the supplier before any good or services are ordered.
+- Complexity of the requirement. - Timeframes. - Whole life cost of the product / service. - 4.2 All goods and services contracts must be signed by the appropriate authorised staff member in-line with the Scheme of Delegation.
+Once the contract has been authorised a purchase order must be raised on the PECOS system at the outset to cover all related invoices. - 4.3 Regardless of the value, all purchases must be made via the PECOS system to enable an authorised purchase order to be raised and sent to the supplier before any good or services are ordered.
 A Government eProcurement Card may also be used for low value or one-off purchases.
-It must NOT be used for:

-- IT Software and Hardware purchases

-- Personal Travel and Subsistence expenses

-- or Withdrawal of cash for business or personal use.

-4.4 The State Hospital will in the first instance take advantage of any compliant framework or collaborative agreement which offers value for money, fit for purpose goods or services.

-4.5 The chosen route will depend on the financial value of the contract.

-4.6 The Public Contracts (Scotland) Regulations 2015 and the Public Contracts and Utilities Contracts (Scotland) Regulations 2016 applies to The State Hospital Procurement and must be complied with.

-4.7 Public Contracts (Scotland) Regulations 2015 regulates that procurements must be advertised on Public Contract Scotland (PCS) when their estimated value is equal to or greater than the thresholds below:
+It must NOT be used for: - IT Software and Hardware purchases. - Personal Travel and Subsistence expenses. - Withdrawal of cash for business or personal use. - 4.4 The State Hospital will in the first instance take advantage of any compliant framework or collaborative agreement which offers value for money, fit for purpose goods or services. - 4.5 The chosen route will depend on the financial value of the contract. - 4.6 The Public Contracts (Scotland) Regulations 2015 and the Public Contracts and Utilities Contracts (Scotland) Regulations 2016 applies to the State Hospital Procurement and must be complied with. - 4.7 Public Contracts (Scotland) Regulations 2015 regulates that procurements must be advertised on Public Contract Scotland (PCS) when their estimated value is equal to or greater than the thresholds below:

-Summary of thresholds from 1 January 2022 (Including VAT)
+Summary of thresholds from 1 January 2024 (Including VAT).

-Supplies Services Works The State Hospital £138,760 £138,760 £5,336,937 (now including VAT) (now including VAT) (now including VAT)
+Supplies Services Works The State Hospital £139,688 £139,688 £5,372,609 (now including VAT) (now including VAT) (now including VAT)